-And affordability challenges have been exacerbated in part by rapid job growth in low-wage occupations.
-Nearly half of all jobs created in 2016 were in occupations that pay a median annual wage between \$20,000 and \$40,000 per year.
+These affordability challenges have been exacerbated in part by rapid job growth in low-wage occupations.
+Nearly half of all jobs created in 2017 in the Capital Area were in occupations that pay a median annual wage between \$20,000 and \$40,000 per year.

-As housing near the urban core of the region becomes increasingly expensive, workers in lower-wage occupations are moving to more rural communities, where housing is more affordable.
-However, this creates transportation congestion, long commutes, and sprawling landdevelopment pressures in the region.
+As housing near the urban core of the region increasinaly becomes expensive, more and more workers are moving to suburban and rural communities, where housing is more affordable.
+However, this creates transportation congestion, lona commutes, and sprawling landdevelopment pressures in the region.
+These outcomes, in turn, increase environmental resiliency and vulnerabilities.